List of applications/Security

 - Usage:

-is used to execute a command with elevated privileges.
+run0is used to execute a command with elevated privileges.
 Polkit rules determine whether the user is authorized to perform the action. - Example: To run

-.
+apt updateas root usingrun0, the command would be:run0 apt update.
 A corresponding Polkit rule would need to be in place to allow this action. - Security Benefits:

-enhances security by minimizing the attack surface and providing a clear audit trail of privilege elevation events. - Repository: Part of the
+run0enhances security by minimizing the attack surface and providing a clear audit trail of privilege elevation events. - Repository: Part of the

-project, available at https://systemd.io/.
-Package name:systemd
+systemdproject, available at https://systemd.io/.
+Package name:systemd.

 su: Switching User Identity